 Critical analysis of how the Brazilian press became dependent on state funding, exchanging editorial independence for contracts, prizes and convenient silence....

-While retirees wait months for their benefits, associations divert R$6.3 billion with state support.
-The INSS waiting list doubled under the Lula government, which promised to eliminate it.
+While retirees wait months for their benefits, social organizations are embezzling R$6.3 billion with state backing.
+The INSS waiting list doubled under the Lula administration, which promised to eliminate it.
 The system...